r4victor/tenthousandmeters/content/blog/python_bts_09.md

 u'\ude00'
 ```

 [PEP 261](https://www.python.org/dev/peps/pep-0261/) tried to revive true Unicode strings.
 It introduced a compile-time option that enabled the UCS-4 encoding.
-Now Python could be compiled in a "narrow" mode or in a "wide" mode, and the choice of the mode affected the way Unicode objects worked.
+Now Python had two distinct builds: a "narrow" build and a "wide" build.
+The choice of the build affected the way Unicode objects worked.
 UCS-4 could not replace UTF-16 altogether because of its space-inefficiency, so both had to coexist.
 Internally, Unicode object was represented as an array of `Py_UNICODE` elements.
-The `Py_UNICODE` type was set to `wchar_t` if the size of `wchar_t` was compatible with the mode.
+The `Py_UNICODE` type was set to `wchar_t` if the size of `wchar_t` was compatible with the build.
 Otherwise, it was set to either `unsigned short` (UTF-16) or  `unsigned long` (UCS-4).

 In the meantime, Python developers focused their attention on another source of confusion: the coexistence of byte strings and Unicode strings.
 There were several problems with this.
 For example, it was possible to mix two types: